Damien Boisseau

 Damien Boisseau is a French actor who specializes in dubbing.
 He is the official voice-over artist of Matt Damon, Edward Norton, James Marsden, Casper Van Dien and Patrick Dempsey, and also a recurring voice of Josh Hartnett or Jared Padalecki.
+He started his career as a television and film actor in France, first appearing in a 1978 episode of Les Cinq Dernières Minutes.